Tangerine-Community/Tangerine/README.md

 cd tangerine
 ./start.sh
 ```

+### Tablet Upgrades
+For the app on the tablet, wether you are using the Android Installation method or the Web Browser installation method, the update process is the same.
+After server upgrades or content changes, return to the "Releases" tab in the online Editor and click "Test Release".
+When that completes, fetch your designated test tablet.
+Ensure you have an Internet connection on your designated test tablet, open the app, log in, and from the top right menu select "Check for Update".
+Follow the prompts to update.
+If the updates are satisfactory, return to your "Releases" tab online and click "Live Release".
+Proceed to update your Tablets with the "Live Release" app.

 ## Local Content Development
 Install [nodejs](https://nodejs.org/en/) and [git](https://git-scm.com/) on your local machine.
 Then run the following commands.